 The game of Cricket and injuries goes hand in hand from the time of its introduction, and batsmen might be in the most danger of sustaining injuries.
 We have already seen the case of Phillip Hughes, who died after a ball from Sean Abbot hit the back of his head even with a cricket helmet on his head.
-Now, imagine if there were no batting legguards; what would have happened to batsmen's legs when hit by a leather ball traveling at a speed 140kmph.
+Now, imagine if there were no batting leg guards; what would have happened to batsmen's legs when hit by a leather ball travelling at a speed 140kmph?
 It would have caused a hairline fracture in the best case and it would have crushed the bone in the worst.
-Hence, it won't be wrong to say that the protective gear is just as crucial as other equipment used in the game of Cricket like cricket bat.
+Hence, it won't be wrong to say that protective gear is just as crucial as other equipment used in the game of Cricket like cricket bat, cricket shoes.

 Your cricket pads guide

 As the name suggests, batting pads are the ones used by a batsman while batting.
-They are also called batting legguards.
-They vary depending upon the build material, size, and more.
+They are also called batting leg guards.
+They vary depending on the build material, size, and more.

-The batting leg guard usually come in the following size ranges:
+The batting leg guard usually comes in the following size ranges: